 In case you’re wondering, the acronym SSD stands for Solid State Drive.
 That means this external drive does not feature the moving parts that are built into hard disk drives.

 For travellers that represents a blessing.
 SSDs are less susceptible to malfunction due to the impact of knocks while being transported.
-This type of storage device is also quieter and quicker that a hard disk drive.
+This type of storage device is also quieter and quicker than a hard disk drive.

-PNY states that the 500GB Portable SSD Pro Elite hard drive has a read speed of up to 865 megabits per second (mbps) and a maximum write speed of 875mbps while using a USB 3.1 Gen 2 interface:
+PNY states that the 500GB Portable SSD Pro Elite hard drive has a read speed of up to 865 megabits per second (Mbps) and a maximum write speed of 875 Mbps while using a USB 3.1 Gen 2 interface:

 Dimensions ideal for travel